This is the multi-page printable view of this section. Click here to print.

 $ ssh -F /Users/example/.lima/default/ssh.config lima-default

-Using SSH without the -F flag
+Using SSH without additional options

 Include ~/.lima/*/ssh.config

-Then you can connect directly:
+Then you can connect directly without specifying -F:

 ssh lima-default